obsproject/obs-studio/CONTRIBUTING.rst

 - Ensure a consistent use of capitalisation across the codebase (Avoid having both Youtube and YouTube)

-- Make the purpose of functions explicit by their name itself, e.g. nudgePreviewItem() or isOutputActive().
+- Make the purpose of functions explicit by their name itself, e.g., nudgePreviewItem() or isOutputActive().
 Avoid ambiguous method names like Active() or Nudge()